vinogradova-lab/T-cell-dysfunction-2025/notebooks/reactivity/README.md

 - Peptides were required to be quantified in at least two unique biological replicates for analysis

-## Combined dataset filtering

-25,625 peptides after sum and CV filtering and cysteine aggregation

-- 7,443 peptides detected in one replicate were removed

-- 870 peptides failing two replicate variability filter (peptide not changing (FC < 1.5) in one replicate and the ratio of the two replicates was greater than two) were removed

-- contaminant peptides were removed

-= 17,418 peptides for reactivity analysis

 ## Reactivity change analysis